One of the most developed countries globally, Japan is known for its innovative and advanced technologies.

 We bring you some interesting facts about Japan for kids to educate them about one of the world’s oldest civilizations.
 Known as the land of the rising sun, Japan is a small Asian country with one of the biggest economies.
 The country that holds great dominance and influence over the world is represented by a flag with the crimson sun in its center.
 Scroll through for more fascinating facts about Japan to help children learn about its heritage and value.

-Name and Foundation
+Name And Foundation Of Japan

 Listed below are some interesting and fun facts about Japan.